abdennour001/amazon-clone/README.md

 -   [x] 🧭 Build the navbar (header)
 -   [x] 🏗 Build the banner
 -   [x] 🏗 Build the product component
+-   [ ] 🦶 Add a footer to our amazon
 -   [ ] 🏗 Introduction to React Context API
 -   [ ] 🏗 Build checkout page
 -   [ ] 🏗 Build subtotal Component